amplience/dc-extension-globallink-dashboard/docs/CONFIGURATION.md

-# dc-extension-globallink-connect
+# dc-extension-globallink-dashboard

 ## Configuration

-This section covers how to configure the GlobalLink Connect extension and tailor it to your organisation's specific requirements, and enable the sending of content from Dynamic Content for translation.
+This section covers how to configure the GlobalLink Connect dashboard extension and tailor it to your organisation's specific requirements, and enable the sending of content from Dynamic Content for translation.

 Alternatively, return to [README.md](../README.md) for more information on the extension.